 An expert technical writer can analyze things and document them to assist companies in analyzing their products and creating steps prospects can take to use those products.
 Self-awareness is key when it comes to choosing a niche with your skills.

-You should be aware of your kind of person and the things you know how to do.
+You should be aware of your kind of person and what you know how to do.
 Good knowledge of your strengths and weaknesses will help you make the right decision.

 3 Effective Tips You Can Apply Today To Start Making 7 Figures as a Copywriter